Furniture Retailer “Goes Modern” with Agile Development

 “They had strong support from the top execs who really wanted this to be successful,” said Woods.
 “Chances are much better for success when you have C-level support.
 In the case of Havertys, the CFO and CIO were curious, engaged and even showed up regularly at the standups, which went a long way toward building the confidence level of the teams.”

 Indicative of their commitment was the broad participation in daily standups and scrums among IT developers, sales and marketing, online storefront, CIO, CFO and VP development.
 Said Woods, “We took a slice vertically through the organization and trained those individuals who might be impacted by what was going on -- from executives right down to developers.”

 Part of the training was to help individuals find their place within the new structure and to help them understand that “Agile is a marathon, not a sprint”-- translation: it may take some time to adapt.

 Scrum masters and team leads were chosen, and to the surprise of many, the choices were not the same individuals who would have been predicted to fill those roles.

 One of the big changes implemented was the addition of a QA manager, which had been a missing link in the process.
 With quality now a focus, product deliverables have now been improved and release time has quickened, with issues being discovered earlier in the process than previously.

 Swarming the Bottlenecks

-Agile adoption has also led to positive culture changes including more efficient floor layouts, modern dress codes, even job titles that better reflect new roles.
+Havertys' Agile transformation has also led to positive culture changes including more efficient floor layouts, modern dress codes, even job titles that better reflect new roles.
 Best of all, young developer talent has now been attracted to join the teams.

 Other benefits evidenced on the floor include more energy, collaboration, and knowledge sharing.
 Teams now happily jump in to ‘swarm’ bottlenecks regardless of where the bottleneck is.
-That level of team-centric problem resolution defines Agile success for a modern organization.
+That level of team-centric problem resolution defines true Agile transformation for a modern organization.